September 24 - November 5

 Biennale 2015 further emphasized the idea of combining the contemporary with the Jewish and challenged curators and artists to integrate relevant issues from current Jewish discourse in their exhibitions and artworks.

 Nearly 200 participating artists, half of them from outside Israel and among them leading artists like Sigalit Landau, Motti Mizrachi, Pablo Lobato, Andi Arnovitz and Maya Zack, participated in Biennale 2015.

-7 venues around Jerusalem's center, including the iconic Tower of David Museum and the prestigious Van Leer Research institution, that hosted 10 core exhibitions.
+7 venues around Jerusalem's center, including the iconic Tower of David Museum and the prestigious Van Leer Research institution, hosted 10 core exhibitions.
 3 more venues hosted collateral events.

-More than 10,000 independent visitors and dozens of organized groups.
+The Biennale saw more than 10,000 independent visitors and dozens of organized groups.

 The Biennale was invited to exhibit a selection of the works from Biennale2015 as part of the JFN annual conference in San Diego in April 2016.